 The drinks list has Czech and International wines, along with cold beers, spirits and great value freshly made cocktails.

-The quality of food and drink is assured, for Zofin is the sister of three of Prague's finest restaurants: Bellevue, Mlynec and V Zatisi.
+The quality of food and drink is assured, because Zofin is a sister restaurant to three of Prague's finest restaurants: Bellevue, Mlynec and V Zatisi.
 While these offer a true fine dining experience, Zofin has more informal dining in a unique, natural setting.

-For families, Zofin has a kids play area set up in a corner of the marquee in the summer, and in the palace in the winter.
-And on Sundays they put on a family brunch with supervision for children.
+For families, Zofin has a kids play area set up in a corner of the marquee or the palace depending on the season.
 There is also a playground outside on the island.

-Whilst on Slavonic Island take a stroll in the grounds, enjoy the woodland and watch the birds in the river.
+Whilst on Slavonic Island take a stroll in the grounds, enjoy the woodland and watch the birds on the river.
 In the summer you can hire a boat to paddle around the island.